easybiblabs/api-client-php/README.md

 composer.phar install
 ```

-Currently, only read access to the API is supported.

 ## Usage

 You will need an OAuth client session configured for the EasyBib Api.
 You can find